Prove Unify Overview

 -

 Prove Platform client-side SDK: You must use the web, iOS, or Android client-side SDK on the front end of your web application.
-The client-side SDK handles all server calls for one-time password (OTP) and Instant Link possession checks.
-It also handles fallback functionality.
+The client-side SDK handles all server calls for one-time password (OTP) and Instant Link possession checks and handles fallback functionality.

 -